About

 • Centre Objective 3 – Real time removal of solids from tailings, and rejection of water from solids, achieved through the introduction of novel hydrophobic interactions, and technology advances in dewatering (i.e. eliminating tailings dams)

-• More effective solid-liquid separation to recover more water and ultimately eliminate tailings dams
+• Research Theme 3: More effective solid-liquid separation to recover more water and ultimately eliminate tailings dams

 COEMinerals works closely with Mining Equipment, Technology and Services (METS) sector partners, government and others, and we welcome third-party engagement in wide-ranging forums.